Antzyll/Antzyll/README.md

 # 👋 Hi, I’m Tony

-Frontend developer building clean, responsive web apps that don’t just work..
+A developer building clean, responsive web apps that don’t just work..
 They look good too.
 Strong in modern frontend frameworks, with a solid understanding of backend to connect it all together if necessary.

 Check out my recent project here : https://github.com/Antzyll/Portfolio/blob/main/Websites/ConnecQR/README.md